-If your newsroom is selected, Report for America pays about half of an entry level salary.
-The rest is split between the news organizations and local donors, and we will help you raise that local share.
+If your newsroom is selected, Report for America pays about half of an entry-level salary.
+The rest is split between the news organization and local donors, and we will help you raise that local share.
 The reporter becomes an employee of your newsroom, serving for one-to-two years, starting June 2019.

 Deputy Editor, Lexington Herald-Leader